ruhan-dave/cyclists-counter/README.md

 * Input Preprocessing
 * SGD parameters

 Here we will focus on the input preprocessing part.
 All this preprocessing is included in the `data_augmentation_options` tag of the `train_config`.
 This data_augmentation_options can take several values that are listed [here](https://github.com/tensorflow/models/blob/master/research/object_detection/protos/preprocessor.proto).
 And [This file](https://github.com/tensorflow/models/blob/master/research/object_detection/builders/preprocessor_builder_test.py) also explains how to write them into the config file.
 The most important preprocessing options that we'll use is `resize_image`.Our images are very big (2048x1024), so we'll downscale them to be compatible with the pre-trained network we'll use.
-Usually, the input size of these networks are 256x256.
-Thus, the `data_agumentation_options` tag will have to include
+For some pre-trained models, the first layer consists in an image-resizer layer.
+In that case, we don't need to preprocess the data to scale it the right size to fit the input size of the network.
+But if it's not the case, we'll have to dit ourselves.
+Let's say the input size is 256x256, then the `data_agumentation_options` tag will have to include
 ```
 resize_image {
       new_height: 256